Chia-Network/chialisp-web/docs/ref-opcodes.md

 If the item is an atom, the atom is looked up as a Treearg.

-If the item to be evaluated is a list, all the items in the list are evaluated.
+If the item to be evaluated is a list, all of the parameters are evaluated and then the evaluatted parameters are passed to the function

 All arguments of a function are evaluated before being passed to that function.